djsamperi/CRcpp/patch/README.txt

 The files in this directory are patched for use with the Microsoft C++ compiler (cl.exe).
 Tested with Visual Studio Community Edition 2022.
 Warnings from the compiler have been suppressed because there are many.
+MSVC-specific edits can be found by searning for _MSC_VER.
-Most edits are minor and can be found by searching for the MSVC flag _MSC_VER.
-More significant hacks are required for RInside.cpp.
+There is also an edit/patch that forces use of the version of Rcpp pointed to by R_LIBS (required under MacOS).

 To link to R (compiled using GCC toolchain) an import library R.lib must be generated from the DLL R.dll.
 After R.lib is created, the